Vyral/base-template/_posts/2019-03-14-join-us-for-a-fun-filled-informational-evening-at-our-upcoming-home-buying-event.md

 {% include youtube.html %}

-If you’re even considering buying a home, then it’s time to clear your calendar for the date of our great upcoming home buying event.
+<p style="text-align: center;"><em>If you’re even considering buying a home, then it’s time to clear your calendar for the date of our great upcoming home buying event.</em></p>

 Are you thinking of buying a new home?
 If you’ve even considered it (especially if you’re paying rent right now), then this message is for you.&nbsp;